Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Introduction

 Our first contribution is to establish a hitherto undiscovered connection with Ramsey theory \cite{graham1991ramsey,li2022elementary}, an (in)famous field within combinatorics.
 This provides a powerful theoretical framework for analyzing activation of the E-principle without relying on computational methods.
 We then apply this general link to study E-principle activation effects for the extremal contextual correlations of the fundamental class of $n$-cycle scenarios \cite{araujo2013all}.
 These extremal correlations are known as $n$-cycle PR boxes because of their structural similarity with the usual PR boxes.
 The exploitation of known Ramsey theory results allows us to generate a plethora of results about the activation effects of $n$-cycle PR boxes without any further computational help.
 This is especially relevant in cases where the size of violation-producing cliques shoots up exponentially (in the number of independent copies), hence rendering brute-force searches completely impractical.
 We now provide some more details about both aspects of our contribution.

-We set up the connection with Ramsey theory by introducing a refinement to the conventional analysis of activation effects, replacing the joint exclusivity graph by an edge-coloured multigraph.
+We set up the connection with Ramsey theory by introducing a refinement to the conventional analysis of activation effects, replacing the joint exclusivity graph by an edge-colored multigraph.
 A unique color is assigned to the exclusivity graph of each independent correlation, allowing one to preserve the information about which individual copies are responsible for determining exclusivity between two joint events.
 By contrast, in the conventional approach, this detailed information is erased by the OR product.
 The problem of finding violations of the E-principle then becomes that of finding edge-colored cliques inside this multigraph.
 Such edge-colored cliques are precisely the objects of study of Ramsey theory when applied to graphs.

 Ramsey theory investigates an intriguing phenomenon about how order emerges from randomness: as combinatorial structures grow larger, certain patterns become inevitable, as expressed by the popular catchphrase `infinite chaos is impossible'.
-When applied to graph theory, it studies the minimal size an edge-colored complete graph must be to force the appearence of specific monochromatic substructures must appear, regardless of the particular coloring of the edges.
-A classic illustration involves a complete graph whose edges can be colored either red or green: once the graph contains six vertices, it must contain either a red triangle or a green triangle.
+When applied to graph theory, it studies the minimal size an edge-colored complete graph must be to force the appearance of specific monochromatic substructures regardless of the particular coloring of the edges.
+A classic illustration involves a complete graph whose edges can be colored either red or green: once the graph contains at least six vertices, it must contain either a red triangle or a green triangle.